 And so, I began to fill in the weft.
 Dreaming Myself Awake has been a basket full of yarn for a long time, since a hot summer day in 2011 when I realized that a half dozen balls and skeins of leftover yarn had a purpose and a name.
 I know I gave away a year along the way, in service to Occupy Wall St. and in Being There for two beloved cats.
 It doesn’t matter, this is the Now where the fabric takes shape.

 It’s going to be an unruly fabric to photograph as a work in progress.
-I am weaving a slightly gauzy fabric at 10 ends per inch, with the warp being beat according to my mood and the needs of the thread that is in hand.
+I am weaving a slightly gauzy fabric at 4 epc, with the warp being beat according to my mood and the needs of the thread that is in hand.
 The colors are nuanced, and the camera wants to make them garish and strange, with a honeyed undertone from the old maple loom.

 It looks like this, kind of.
 Let’s say it feels like this.